 Anna Cannova (B.A.
 2009)

-Anna is now a public information specialist in the NEIU Office of Public Relations.
+Anna is now a public information associate in the NEIU Office of Public Relations.

 Michalina is now the Coordinator of Graduate Student Activities in the College of Graduate Studies and Research at NEIU.

 Aaron is a Grassroots Marketing representative at Road Runner Sports in San Diego.

 Jeffery published his book "Anti-Arab and Anti-Muslim Bias in American Newspapers" (Edwin Mellin, 2010; foreword by Katrina Bell-Jordan).
 This book stemmed from Jeffrey’s M.A. thesis project.

 PJ Randhawa (B.A.
 2008)

 After graduating with a B.A. from NEIU, PJ earned an M.A. in Journalism from DePaul University.
 She now works as a TV news reporter for ABC in Rapid City, S.D.